Why Flat Fees in Dentistry are (Probably) Lies

 Why is price-shopping dentist offices useless?

 A big rule in our office is to never entertain price-shoppers.
-It’s not that we want to be mean to them or make them feel like we don’t have time to talk — that’s the last thing we want to do.
+It’s not that we want to be mean or make them feel like we don’t have time to talk.
+That’s actually the last thing we want to do.
 We just want them to realize that, there is no way for us to give an accurate estimate to the price of most dental procedures before we see the state of the patient’s mouth.
 Why is this?
 Because every person who comes into our office has a unique case.
 No two mouths are the same which means no two procedures are truly the same.

 There are a lot of people who call our office asking us what the flat price is for a single dental implant.
 We could give them the price of the physical implant but without taking 3D scans of their mouth, we wouldn’t know if they need a bone graft in order to make the implant successful.
 The patient might also think they just need one dental implant when in reality, after an exam, the doctor recommends three or four implants instead.
 Once again, thanks to the internet, a lot of people self-diagnose their dental problems.
 Someone may think they need a cavity filled when in reality they need a root canal — or extraction and an implant.